weegeekps/elite-dangerous-ledger/README.md

 ## Server Side Code

 The server side code is found in `./server` and is a [Sails](http://sailsjs.org) application.

+## Local MongoDB Setup

+From the root directory of the project, execute `mkdir -p .mongo/data`.
+Then, run mongo using `mongod -f mongo-local-dev.conf`.

 # Deployment Instructions